Revanthk08/GiveForGood/README.md

 ```

 #### Constants
-This project uses 'Popins' as it's primary font.
+This project uses 'Poppins' as it's primary font.
 All the fonts have been pre-imported.

 Moreover, here are a few constants which are used throughout the project, and have been added within a **CodeRedColors** class, use them accordingly.